ansible-content-lab/cloud-deploy/readme/tower_workflow.md

 <img src="images/provision_workflow_two_conditions.jpg" alt="Tower Project"
 	title="Tower Project" width="500" />

-Set the `Convergence` parameter of the resulting Workflow Node (in this case, *Send SNOW success email*).
+Set the `Convergence` parameter of the resulting Workflow Node (in this case, *Send SNOW success email*) to **ALL**.
 This way, *both* of the previous Job Templates must succeed in order to proceed upon the success path, which is the desired behavior.

 # Provisioner Workflow Template